peterkhe1999/CheatSheet/OSCP/README.md

 wmic product get name, version, vendor
 ```

-list system-wide updates by querying the Win32_QuickFixEngineering (qfe)32 WMI class
+List system-wide updates

 ```bat
 wmic qfe get Caption, Description, HotFixID, InstalledOn
 ```

+* -u: suppress errors
--u to suppress errors, -w to search for write access permissions, and -s to perform a recursive search
+* -w: search for write access permissions
+* -s: perform a recursive search

 ```bat
 accesschk.exe -uws "Everyone" "C:\Program Files"
 ```

-Search for any object can be modified (Modify) by members of the Everyone group
+Search for any object can be modified by members of the Everyone group

 ```pwsh
 Get-ChildItem "C:\Program Files" -Recurse | Get-ACL | ?{$_.AccessToString -match "Everyone\sAllow\s\sModify"}
 ```

+List all drives that are currently mounted as well as those that are physically connected but unmounted

 ```bat
 mountvol